PIJASHIG ONDJE ANISHINAABE AKI!

 Indigenous solidarity work is work that aims to support the efforts of Indigenous communities in their resistance to colonial processes, environmental destruction, and the erasure of their voices and communities.

-We are in Kichi Sipi (Ottawa) on Unceded and unsurrendered Algonquin territory
+We are in Kichi Sipi (the Ottawa River region) on unceded and unsurrendered Algonquin territory.

 Interested In Sharing With Us?